mbed-Infineon-XMC/I2C-Example/README.md

 ## Step 6: Connect sensor with the XMC board.

+Connect the sensor as described in the following picture.

 ![alt text](https://github.com/mbed-Infineon-XMC/I2C-Example/blob/master/ADJD-S311_con.png "Logo Title Text 1")

+> Also not forget to connect the serial interface!
+(RX = P0_4, TX = P0_5)

 ## Step 7: Flash to board